robguderian/cs-tech-primer/docs/language_bootcamp/go/README.md

 ### Methods

-Methods look similar to functions, but have an extra set of brackets before the function name that tells you which Struct this method is attached to:
+Methods look similar to functions, but have an extra set of brackets before the function name that tells you which Struct the method is attached to:

 ```go
 func (person Person) GetName() string {